MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 - Back up all VMs on your source system.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.
 To back up to Azure, see [Use Azure Backup](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines).

-- Collect inventory and configuration of all system machines and system naming, network configuration, Cluster Shared Volume (CSV) resiliency and capacity, and quorum witness.
+- Collect inventory and configuration of all machines and system naming, network configuration, Cluster Shared Volume (CSV) resiliency and capacity, and quorum witness.

 - Shut down your system VMs, offline CSVs, offline storage pools, and the system service.
 - Disable the Cluster Name Object (CNO) (it's reused later) and: